bitcharmer/tlb_shootdowns/README.md

 qualifying CPUs: [flush_tlb_func_remote](https://elixir.bootlin.com/linux/v4.15/source/arch/x86/mm/tlb.c#L510).
 It's all nicely encapsulated in [native_flush_tlb_others](https://elixir.bootlin.com/linux/v4.15/source/arch/x86/mm/tlb.c#L520) function and I strongly recommend you have a look to get a better understanding of what is really going on when this happens.
-You will find relevant backtraces of this process in th [Bonus content](#bonus-content) section.
+You will find relevant backtraces of this process in the [Bonus content](#bonus-content) section.

 If our understanding is correct, we should see an execution stall on an unsuspecting thread that's doing its own thing when suddenly it gets hit with a giant IPI hammer.
 How do we even measure this?